RiotGamesMinions/motherbrain/README.md

 Config written to: '~/.mb/config.json'
 ```

-You can verify that MotherBrain is installed correctly and pointing to a Chef
+You can verify that motherbrain is installed correctly and pointing to a Chef
 server my running `mb plugins --remote`:

 ```